 Florida boasts some of the most scenic bays and waterways in the United States.
 While our state has the most boat registrations in the nation, it also has the most boat accidents.
-If you are involved in a collision on the waters of South Florida, the accident lawyers at Frankl & Kominsky stand ready to assist you.
-We are seasoned injury attorneys who offer personalized counseling and aggressive representation in boat crash cases.
-If you have been hurt because someone else carelessly operated a vessel, contact our office today to learn how you can assert your rights.Pursue Compensation for Injuries on Florida Waterways
+If you are involved in a collision on the waters of Palm Beach Conuty, the accident lawyers at Frankl Kominsky stand ready to assist you.
+We are injury attorneys who are ready to offer personalized counseling and aggressive representation in boat crash cases.
+If you have been hurt because someone else carelessly operated a vessel, contact our office today to learn how you can try to assert your rights.Pursue Compensation for Injuries on West Palm Beach Waterways

 Boat accidents are not uncommon.
 In 2013, the U.S. Coast Guard (USCG) reported over 4,000 boat accidents that caused 560 fatalities and 2,620 injuries.
 Approximately 77 percent of boat accident fatalities were the result of accidental drowning.
 Florida alone had 685 boat crashes in 2013.